apache/kylin/website/_docs/tutorial/cube_migration.md

 since: v3.1.0
 ---

+Cube migration is used to migrate cube from QA env to PROD env, Kylin v3.1.0 enhances this feature, the list of enhanced functions is showed as below:

+- Use some internal rules to check the quality and compatibility of cube by Kylin before migration, instead of checking manually;
+- Use email to send cube migration request and result notification;
+- Support to migrate across two Hadoop cluster;

-## Migrate on the same Hadoop cluster
+## I. Migrate on the same Hadoop cluster

+There are two ways to migrate cube from QA env to PROD env on the same Hadoop cluster:

+- Use the Kylin portal;
+- Use 'CubeMigrationCLI.java' CLI;

-### Pre-requisites to use cube migration
+### 1. Pre-requisitions to use cube migration

 1. Only cube admin can migrate the cubes as the "migrate" button is **ONLY** visible to cube admin.
-2. The cube status must be **ready** before migration which you have built the segment and confirmed the performance.
+2. The cube status must be **READY** before migration which you have built the segment and confirmed the performance.
 3. The Property '**kylin.cube.migration.enabled**' must be true.
 4. The target project must exist on Kylin PROD env before migration.
 5. The QA env and PROD env must share the same Hadoop cluster, including HDFS, HBase and HIVE.

-### Steps to migrate a cube through the Kylin portal
+### 2. Steps to migrate a cube through the Kylin portal

 First of all, make sure that you have authority of the cube you want to migrate.

 #### Step 1